Looker lets you schedule periodic delivery of a user-defined dashboard or a Look’s visualization or data to:

 - a variety of other applications using a webhook

-You also can send data in an email (as described on this page).
+You also can send data in an email, as described on the Scheduling Emails and Alerts page.

 Each saved Look or dashboard can have multiple schedules, and each user of that data has their own set of schedules.
 If a user edits or deletes one of their schedules, only their recipients will be impacted; other users might have other schedules related to that data.